Dance/Movement Therapy in DFW

 You are always in control.
 We’ll move at a pace that feels safe and honoring of your unique nervous system and story.

-What Brainspotting Helps With
+What Dance/Movement Therapy Helps With

 A white background with a few lines on it about DMT treatment for Anxiety and panic